ohsu-comp-bio/funnel/website/content/docs/databases/dynamodb.md

 # DynamoDB

 Funnel supports storing task data in DynamoDB.
 Storing scheduler data is not supported currently, so using the node scheduler with DynamoDB won't work.
 Using AWS Batch for compute scheduling may be a better option.
+Funnel will, by default, try to will try to automatically load credentials from the environment.
+Alternatively, you may explicitly set the credentials in the config.

 Available Config:
 ```